aces/Loris/raisinbread/README.md

 [Configuring](#Configuring) section must be completed.

 ### Manual RB Installation
+You can install test data by running `php tools/raisinbread_refresh.php` or `make testdata`.

+If any errors are encountered during the execution of that script, this document should assist you in troubleshooting.

+### Installing RB
 The RaisinBread data is stored in the form of SQL INSERT statements located in the `/raisinbread/RB_files/` directory and grouped by the database table they belong to.
 These statements rely on the pre-existence of the SQL tables and thus the data is heavily coupled with the default LORIS schema files located in the `/SQL/` directory.
-The RaisinBread dataset also include a few example instruments, these can be found in the `raisinbread/instruments/` directory along with their respective SQL schemas in `raisinbread/instruments/instrument_sql/` and their respective Meta SQL commands in `raisinbread/instruments/instrument_sql/Meta/`.
+The RaisinBread dataset also includes a few example instruments, these can be found in the `raisinbread/instruments/` directory along with their respective SQL schemas in `raisinbread/instruments/instrument_sql/` and their respective Meta SQL commands in `raisinbread/instruments/instrument_sql/Meta/`.